jestjs/jest/website/README.md

 Open http://localhost:8080/jest/index.html
 ```

-Anytime you change the file, just refresh the website and it's going to work
+Anytime you change the a, just refresh the page and it's going to be updated

 # Publish the website